yugabyte/spring-tanzu-workshop/cart-microservice-starter/README.md

 This microservice handles the shopping cart functionality.
 It uses Spring Data JPA repositories for transactional commit into YugabyteDB YSQL Tables.

-Let's incrementally build the Spring Boot app for simulating Shopping Cart API using Spring Data JPA and YugabyteDB.
+Let's incrementally build the Spring Boot app by following the labs 01 through 06.

 ## Prerequisites